k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

-3. Populate the **PopulationArgs** Actor's input arguments and the **Query** Actor's **interface** and the **sql** statement to complete the flow.
+3. Populate the **PopulationArgs** Actor's input arguments, the **Query** Actor's **interface** and the **sql** statement to complete the flow.
 Add or modify the steps if needed.

 Note that when a population flow creation is initiated from the [LU Schema window](/articles/03_logical_units/03_LU_schema_window.md#logical-unit-lu-schema), the input fields, interface and SQL statement are added automatically based on the selected table's fields.
-The user then can remove the redundant fields keeping only what is required.
+If needed, remove the redundant fields.

 ![image](images/07_14_02.PNG)